FORM. PURPOSE. NAME. HEAD OFFICE. DURATION.

 Loss of membership of the association occurs following:-

 Dismissal pronounced by the Council for non-compliance with the Articles or grave misconduct.
-The interested party having been invited by registered letter to be present at a meeting of the Council to provide an explanation.
+The interested party having been invited to be present at a meeting of the Council to provide an explanation.

 The assets of the Association shall be its guarantee against commitments agreed in its name without any of the members or Directors being personally liable for these commitments subject to the possible application of the provisions of the Law of July 13, 1967 on judicial settlement and the liquidation of assets.

-The duration of the mandate is 3 years.
-The board will then be renewed every 3 years.
-Any departing director can be re-elected.
-If a director’s seat becomes vacant in the period between two annual Ordinary General Meetings, the Board may provisionally ensure a replacement, it must immediately do so if the number of directors is reduced to two.
-Such appointments will be subject to ratification, at the first Ordinary General Meeting of members, however, any director named to replace another shall only remain in place for the time that remains of the mandate of their predecessor.
+The duration of the mandate is 2 years.
+The Council will then be renewed every 2 years.
+Any departing Council Member can be re-elected.
+If a Council Member's seat becomes vacant in the period between two annual Ordinary General Meetings, the Executive Council may provisionally ensure a replacement, it must immediately do so if the number of Council Members is reduced to two.
+Such appointments will be subject to ratification, at the first Ordinary General Meeting of members, however, any Council Member named to replace another shall only remain in place for the time that remains of the mandate of their predecessor.

 The Council shall meet as convened by its President at least once a year and as often as required by the interests of the association.
-Half the members of the Board must be present to render any decisions valid.
+Half the members of the Council must be present to render any decisions valid.
 The other members can vote by proxy.
-Decisions are taken by majority vote of the members present, each Director having one vote.
+Decisions are taken by majority vote of the members present, each Council Member having one vote.
 In the case of votes being equally divided, the President’s vote shall prevail.
-Board decisions are recorded in minutes entered in a special register and signed by the President and the General Secretary.
+Council decisions are recorded in minutes.

 The Council is invested with extensive powers to act in the name of the association and carry out or authorise any acts and operations permitted for the association and which are not reserved for the General Meeting of members.

-The President is responsible for implementing any decisions taken by the Board and for ensuring the correct operation of the association that it legally represents and in all acts of civil life.
-At the end of his/her mandate, the President becomes Past-President for 3 years and sits on the Council with a consultative function.
+The President is responsible for implementing any decisions taken by the Council and for ensuring the correct operation of the association that it legally represents and in all acts of civil life.
+At the end of his/her mandate, the President becomes Past-President for 2 years and sits on the Council with a consultative function.

-He has full power to open and operate a bank account.
-He also decides for the account management delegations.
+The President has full power to open and operate a bank account, and also decides for the account management delegations.

-The General Secretary is responsible for convening meetings, and drafting all correspondence and minutes and maintaining the register as required by article 5 of the Law of July 1 1901.
+The Secretary is responsible for convening meetings, and drafting all correspondence and minutes and maintaining the register as required by article 5 of the Law of July 1, 1901.